2020, Vol. 7 Issue 4, Part C

 How to cite this article:

-Amsalu Arega, Tusa gemechu and Megersa Debela.
+Amsalu Arega, Tusa gemechu, Megersa Debela.
 Assessment on honeybee flora species with their time of flowering in East and Horo Guduru Wollega, Oromia Regional state, Ethiopia.
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 156-163.
+Int J Fauna Biol Stud 2020;7(4):156-163.